GarrettRathke/HIPAA-compliant-document-scanner-and-classifier/README.md

-# HelloWorld Monorepo
+# Receipt / Invoice Parser

-A simple HelloWorld application demonstrating a modern monorepo setup with .NET 10 Web API backend and Angular frontend, fully containerized with Docker for seamless development.
+A simple application demonstrating a modern monorepo setup with .NET 10 Web API backend and Angular frontend, fully containerized with Docker for seamless development.
+The use case is a proof-of-concept receipt / invoice parser.
+No document preprocessing is done, so the application only handles well-formed JPG / PNG images with good quality text.

 ## 🏗️ Architecture